|Abilene, Kansas - Lovely

 |Dexter, Kansas - Cowley

-Lake Waterfall: Although the dramatic Waterfall at Cowley State
+Lake Waterfall: The dramatic 25' Waterfall at Cowley State Fishing

-the most beautiful waterfalls in Kansas was created by the damming of Lake
+waterfalls in Kansas was created by the damming of Lake Kahola, southwest

-Kahola, southwest of Dunlap.
-Lake Kahola Waterfall is formed by the spillway,
+of Dunlap.
+Lake Kahola Waterfall is formed by the spillway, just north

-just north of the dam and east of the bridge & lake.
-The signs in the
+of the dam and east of the bridge & lake.
+The signs in the area leading

-area leading to the dam are confusing, but it is worth the effort to find.
+to the dam are confusing, but it is worth the effort to find.
+The falls

-The falls were handsome when this photo was taken in March and must be
+were handsome when this photo was taken in March and are much more impressive

 The Lake Kahola spillway is a popular place for geology